St Michael's Church, Finström: Architecture and interior

 The church's interior demonstrates sophisticated masonry techniques, featuring vaulted construction in natural stone.
 The structural integrity is enhanced by transverse arches and projecting wall pillars, between which wide round-arched openings create spatial continuity.
 A restoration programme was undertaken between 1967 and 1970.

 The church accommodates 435 congregants and houses an 18-stop organ constructed by Hans Heinrich in 1974.
 This instrument replaced the previous organ dating from 1768, which remains in working condition and is situated in the church porch.
 The altarpiece, a stained glass composition entitled Atonement of Sins, was created by Lennart Segerstråle in 1947.
 The 17th-century pulpit occupies a position to the right of the altar.
 The church also preserves several medieval sculptures alongside a 15th-century altarpiece.

 The church tower is believed to have served as inspiration for the tower of Tampere Cathedral, designed by architect Lars Sonck, who spent his formative years in Åland, where his father served as vicar of Finström.
 According to Hiekkanen's research, the master builder responsible for the church's construction drew inspiration from the steeples of German coastal cities, as well as from the towers of Turku Cathedral and St Nicholas' Church in Tallinn, Estonia.

 The churchyard contains a commemorative statue of Frans Peter von Knorring, who served as vicar of Finström from 1834 to 1875 and was the founding father of the Åland educational system.

 Images

 Altarpiece in St Michael's Church.

 Late Gothic wall paintings in the church.

-A medieval wooden sculpture depicting St Anthony.
+"Sankt Göran och draken", c.
+1490: A medieval wooden sculpture depicting Saint George and the Dragon.

-Late Gothic painting depicting St Peter.
+Late Gothic painting depicting Saint Peter.

 Virgin Mary possibly depicted as Stella Maris on the wall of the church.

 The old organ of the church.